Marcono1234/lingua/README.md

   compared against the previous report to detect any regression regarding detection accuracy.
 - The code may not be easily maintainable and integrating future upstream Lingua changes might be difficult.

+The versioning scheme is `<version>-L<upstream-lingua-version>`.
+For example `1.0.0-L1.2.2` means:
+- Tiny Lingua version 1.0.0
+- based on upstream Lingua version 1.2.2

+Note that the upstream Lingua version number does not guarantee that all of the APIs and functionality are supported.
+Some features might be omitted (or replaced) in this library.

 The original README description (possibly with some adjustments) follows below: